fpereiro/proof/notes.md

 p120/121

 - PE: "Some implicit assumptions hide inside this function.
 The f function normally finds the leftmost occurrence of its third argument, but here that argument is a schwa, which is the same symbol f looks for to get to the far left of the sequence.
 The pe function is therefore assuming there are *two* schwas in a row, just as in Turing's second machine example on page 85.
 The m-function f first finds the rightmost of the two schwas (the one on an E-square) and then moves the head left to be positioned on the left schwa, which is on a F-square.
 The pe1 function then moves right along F-squares until it finds a blank.
 It prints a β, which for most computing machines will be either a 0 or 1. (...)
-Turing first defines functions named l (for left) and r (for right) and then uses them in cojunctio with f to create two more functions f' and f'' that move the head let or right after finding the desired character."
+Turing first defines functions named l (for left) and r (for right) and then uses them in conjunction with f to create two more functions f' and f'' that move the head left or right after finding the desired character."

 ```
 l (𝕮)             L     𝕮                    From f' (𝕮, 𝕭, α) it does the same as for f (𝕮, 𝕭, α)